 As you can see, the new model is really complex.
 It has already come in for some criticism and we have yet to see how it will be implemented.
 However, one thing is for sure: this model will lead to much higher fines than German authorities have imposed so far.
 If you haven’t ensured full compliance yet, this is your ‘wake-up call’.

 If you process sensitive data, we recommend that you examine your data protection processes to prevent potential data breaches or any other offenses within the scope of the GDPR.
-One of the easiest ways to comply with GDPR requirements in Jira and Confluence is to use the GDPR (DSGVO) and Security for Jira or GDPR (DSGVO) and Security for Confluence add-ons, which ensure data protection in Jira and Confluence by design and by default.
+One of the easiest ways to comply with GDPR requirements in Jira and Confluence is to use the Data Protection and Security Toolkit for Jira and Data Protection and Security Toolkit for Confluence, which ensure data protection in Jira and Confluence by design and by default.
 These add-ons have built-in features for personal data monitoring, permission monitoring, getting consent, permanent anonymization, creating data rules for processes automation, etc.

 Compliance with the GDPR in Jira and Confluence can be simple and convenient – start a free trial right now to see how it works, and you won’t have to worry about exorbitant fines anymore.

 Follow us on LinkedIn, Facebook and Twitter, and subscribe to our newsletter to get regular updates, tips and special offers delivered directly to your mailbox.